We found 5 providers with an interest in gastrointestinal problems and who accept Aetna HMO near Dallas, TX.

 All Interests: Colon Cancer, Gallbladder Removal Surgery, Hernia, Cancer Surgery, Breast Surgery, Appendectomy, ...
 (Read more)

-Dr. Robert Cloud practices colon & rectal surgery in Rockwall, TX, Dallas, TX, and Greenville, TX.
-Before performing his residency at Baylor University Medical Center, Dr. Cloud attended Tulane University School of Medicine.
-Areas of expertise for Dr. Cloud include diverticular disease, colon cancer, and colorectal cancer screening.
-Patient ratings for Dr. Cloud average 3.5 stars out of 5.
-He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, as well as other insurance carriers.
-His hospital/clinic affiliations include Baylor Scott & White Health, Texas Health Presbyterian Hospital Rockwall, and Lake Pointe Medical Center.
-Dr. Cloud is open to new patients.
+Dr. Robert Cloud works as a colon and rectal surgeon.
+His areas of expertise include the following: diverticular disease, colon cancer, and colorectal cancer screening.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+Dr. Cloud accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, as well as other insurance carriers.
+Dr. Cloud graduated from Tulane University School of Medicine and then he performed his residency at Baylor University Medical Center.
+He is affiliated with Texas Health Presbyterian Hospital Rockwall, Dallas Diagnostic Association, and Lake Pointe Medical Center.
+He has an open panel.

 Relevant Interests: , diverticular disease, colon cancer